What reports do you look at in Google Search Console?

 - Soft 404 errors: These errors indicate that your header HTTP response code does not return a 404 code.
 To fix, implement a 301 redirect if the page is dead or review the page for thin or duplicate content.

-- 404 errors: These are the most common error you will get.
-404 errors can happen when you unpublish a page, delete the page, etc. While 404 errors don’t impact your rankings necessarily, they can impact your backlinks.
+- 404 errors: These are the most common errors you will get.
+404 errors can happen when you unpublish a page, delete the page, etc While 404 errors don’t impact your rankings necessarily, they can impact your backlinks.
 If you have 20+ backlinks pointing to a 404 page, you’ll want to 301 redirect that page immediately.

 After a long month of page speed enhancements and keyword mapping, the easiest quick fixes you can do to your website are cleaning up your crawl errors.